 Options for smaller firms

-For smaller construction firms who may not have formal training programs Gilliland recommends working with organizations that provide construction trades training for service members while they are still in the service, including Home Builders Institute (HBI).
+Smaller construction firms who may not have formal training programs can work with organizations that provide construction trades training for service members while they are still in the service, including Home Builders Institute (HBI).
 For veterans who have completed their service, there are groups like Adaptive Construction Solutions, The Warrior Alliance and Helmets to Hardhats.

 For example, vets can participate in the certified training and apprenticeship program for construction equipment operators run through the International Union of Operating Engineers.

 With construction firms increasingly short on labor, it’s time to stop searching for candidates that have every skill on your list and instead look at training candidates who already possess the soft skills you are looking for.
-Hiring a hero should be a win-win for everyone.
+Hiring a hero is a win-win for everyone.

 Read Next